 So which will you wear?
 A tuxedo, or suit and tie?
 Either way, you will look marvelous!

-If you choose to rent a tuxedo, check online to purchase a used tux online.
-Often, used tuxedos are cheaper than the cost of rental, and they sometimes even come with shoes, vests, ties, and even cufflinks.
+As an alternative to renting a tuxedo, check online to purchase a used tux online.
+Often, used tuxedos are cheaper than the cost of rental, and they sometimes come with shoes, vests, ties, and even cuff links.